-There is overwhelming quantitative evidence that women's empowerment and gender equality are associated with peace and stability in society.8 In particular, when women influence decisions about war and peace and take the lead against extremism in their communities, it is more likely crises will be resolved without recourse to violence.
+There is overwhelming quantitative evidence that women's empowerment and gender equality are associated with peace and stability in society.
+In particular, when women influence decisions about war and peace and take the lead against extremism in their communities, it is more likely crises will be resolved without recourse to violence.

-Women's participation is a predictor of peace
+Women's Participation Is a Predictor of Peace

 Statistical analysis of the largest dataset on the status of women in the world today shows that where women are more empowered in multiple spheres of life, countries are less likely to go to war with their neighbors, to be in bad standing with the international community, or to be rife with crime and violence within their society.
-The causal direction is not yet clear, but it is evident that gender equality is a better indicator of a state's peacefulness than other factors like democracy, religion, Where women are more empowered, countries are less likely to go to war with their neighbors or to be rife with crime and violence within their society.
+The causal direction is not yet clear, but it is evident that gender equality is a better indicator of a state's peacefulness than other factors like democracy, religion, or GDP.
+Similarly, gender inequality has been revealed as a predictor of armed conflict in a number of empirical studies, whether measuring conflict between states or within states.